-Cambodian Space Project — Interview with Kak Channthy and Julien Poulsen
+Cambodian Space Project – A Chat with Kak Channthy and Julien Poulsen

 When you visit Cambodia, try to catch the Cambodian Space Project in between their cross-planetary trips for one of the most fun nights you’ll have while getting a history lesson in Cambodian Rock and Roll.

-We first saw the quirky, retro-cool Cambodian Space Project at the Laundry Bar in Siem Reap soon after we moved here.
+We first saw the quirky, retro-cool Cambodian Space Project at the Laundry Bar in Siem Reap soon after we moved here in 2013.
 There was a sizeable crowd of star-struck Cambodians and expats, as well as a sprinkling of dazed and bewildered tourists, spilling out of the bar and onto the street.

 Meet the co-pilots of the Cambodian Space Project, guitarist Julien Poulsen, from Tasmania, Australia, and Srey Channthy, from Prey Veng, Cambodia.

 Cambodian Space Project — An Interview with Kak Channthy and Julien Poulsen